mmoayyed/mmoayyed.github.io/_posts/2022-03-01-cas66-feature-toggles.md

 tags:       ["CAS 6.6.x", "Configuration Management", "Spring Boot"]
 ---

 Being a Spring Boot application at its core, Apereo CAS presents many semi-opinionated modules that attempt to auto-configure the running application context with specific features.
 Each specific CAS feature, such as support for [OpenID Connect](https://apereo.github.io/cas/development/protocol/OIDC-Protocol.html), might be encapsulated in several components each registred in CAS and tagged as a `@Configuration`.
-This tutorial provides a basic overview of such configuration components may be disabled/ignored at runtime, while also reviewing the possibility to control *batches* of auto-configuration components using feature categories and toggles.
+This tutorial provides a basic overview of how such configuration components may be disabled/ignored at runtime, while also reviewing the possibility to control *batches* of auto-configuration components using feature categories and toggles.

 {% include googlead1.html  %}